 Banana Chocolate Oat Cookies – Using Brown Bananas

 These banana chocolate oat cookies are unbelievably good.
 It’s hard to believe they’re basically just bananas and oats!
-They are a soft cookie, not a crispy crunchy cookie.
+These are what you’re making when you have extra bananas and want a more wholesome, chewy soft cookie.
+For a more classic cookie make these traditional chocolate chip oat cookies.

 Also Read: Chocolate Banana Avocado Pudding, Banana Apple Kale Smoothie, Apple Pie Overnight Oats